Alexander Leslie of Auchintoul: Civil War

-Auchintoul fought with James Graham, 1st Marquess of Montrose in the Civil War.
-He was captured at Philiphaugh and, by the direct intervention of Lieutenant General David Leslie, whom he had served with in Russia, was dealt with leniently compared to other prisoners (most of whom were executed after the battle).
+Auchintoul fought with James Graham, 1st Marquess of Montrose, in the Civil War.
+He was captured at the Battle of Philiphaugh and, by the direct intervention of the victor, Lieutenant General David Leslie, whom he had served with in Russia, was dealt with leniently compared to other prisoners (most of whom were executed after the battle).
 Auchintoul was spared (along with Lord Gray), but was banished from Scotland for life.

 Return to Russia by 1647

 So sentenced, Auchintoul returned to Russia at some point after that, with a recommendation from King Charles I and finally settled in Muscovy in 1647.
 He converted to Orthodoxy in September 1652, his godfather was Prince Ilya Miloslavsky, after that act he received 23,000 silver rubles.
 Auchintoul was commander of the Russian forces during the Siege of Smolensk (1654), one of the first great events of the Russo-Polish War (1654–67).
 After the victory he was nominated Governor of Smolensk by the tsar.